goddard-soccer/goddard-soccer.github.io/_pages/guide.md

 ### Updating the schedule (medium)
 - copy the output of this script into the `_data/schedule.csv` file and adjust as appropriate
-- again, the shown schedule stops after a blank line or line beginning with `#`
+- the shown schedule stops after a blank line or line beginning with `#`

 ```bash
 python3 assets/docs/scheduler.py